flatironinstitute/sciware/20_Documentation/main.md

 Q: What order should you write these in?
 A: Write them all at once!
-Good practices are mutually interdependent (I try to make this point every SciWare)
+Good practices are mutually interdependent (Jeff makes this point every SciWare)

-Personally: write doc first, then test, then function body.
+Alex recommends: write doc first, then test, only then function body!
+ - this gets the brain thinking about what task you want to do first
+ - then how you'll know you did it right
+ - Ok, finally you have to do the task

 ## READMEs